rashatwi/combat/README.md

 ## Citation [↑](#citation)
 MISPR software, which was used to produce the ComBat database, was introduced [here](https://doi.org/10.1038/s41598-022-20009-w).
-Please include this citation where relevant.
+Please include its citation where relevant.

 ## Licensing [↑](#licensing)
 The ComBat Database is made publicly available under a CC BY 4.0 license.